hannahcancode/arduino-with-artoo/README.md

       * This program sets up an 8x8 display and turns columns and rows on and off to make the LEDs 'dance'.

-      * I limited the number of rows to 5 to suit the number of pins available on my arduino.
+      * I limited the number of rows to 5 (missing R1, R2 and R8) to suit the number of pins available on my arduino.
 If you have more pins available (including potentially analog pins that have digital i/o) you can add these rows back in.

       * Your 8 x 8 display may have different wiring - you can use trial and error to work out which pins connect to which columns and rows if you can't find documentation.
 Adjust the pins to suit your display.